AnyaVeselova/AnyaVeselova/README.md

-- 🔭 I’m currently working on authentification for the nc-news website and contributing to an open-source project called Kindly
+- 🔭 I’m currently working on authentification for the nc-news website and an open-source project called Kindly
 - 🌱 I’m currently learning Next.js
 - 👯 I’m looking to collaborate on Chingu project
 - 🤔 I’m looking for help with building the backend for user authentification